CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    >**Note**: Wait about 60 seconds, then refresh your repository landing page for the next step.

+   >**Note**: If you are facing any error which says `Rejected`, then run the below given command and re-run `git push` command again.
+This will fetch changes in remote branch and merge them into current branch without rebasing.
+      ```
+      git pull --no-rebase
+      ```

 5. You can verify the `app.py` and `prime.py` files available in your GitHub repository.

    ![](../media/ex-3-github3.png)